1st Battalion, 5th Marines

 Camp Pendleton, California

 On 13 July 1914, the battalion was formed at Vera Cruz, Mexico, and sailed for Guantanamo Bay, Cuba for service in the Caribbean theatre.
-The battalion was disbanded upon their return to Norfolk, Virginia, on 24 December 1914.
+The battalion was disbanded upon its return to Norfolk, Virginia on 24 December 1914.

 World War I

 On 25 May 1917, the battalion was activated and deployed to France on 1 June 1917.
-1/5 participated in the following World War I campaigns: Aisne, Aisen-Marne, St. Mihiel, Meuse-Argonne, Toulon-Troyon, Chateau-Thierry, Marabache, and Limey.
-1/5 made its most notable contribution at the Battle of Belleau Wood on 6 June 1918, when it conducted the first offensive actions of the battle in seizing Hill 142.
-The battalion, at first with only two companies due to the other companies not being relieved in time, assaulted the open wheat fields of the hill with bayonets fixed under the fire of German machine gun and artillery fire.
-In a battle that claimed 325 1/5 lives, Gunnery Sergeant Ernest A. Janson became the first Marine to earn the Medal of Honor in World War I. From December 1918 to July 1919, the battalion participated in the occupation of the German Rhineland.
+Throughout the final phases of World War I, 1/5 participated in the following campaigns: Aisne, Aisen-Marne, St. Mihiel, Meuse-Argonne, Toulon-Troyon, Chateau-Thierry, Marabache, and Limey.
+The battalion made its most notable contribution at the Battle of Belleau Wood on 6 June 1918, when it conducted the first offensive actions of the battle in seizing Hill 142.
+The battalion, at first with only two companies due to the others not being relieved in time, assaulted across open wheat fields with bayonets fixed and under the fire of German machine gun and artillery fire.
+In a battle that claimed 325 lives, Gunnery Sergeant Ernest A. Janson became the first Marine to earn the Medal of Honor in World War I when he led a charge against German machinegun teams attempting to support a failed counterattack.
+From December 1918 to July 1919, the battalion participated in the occupation of the German Rhineland.
 It then re-deployed to Marine Corps Base Quantico, Virginia and de-activated in August 1919.

 In July 1920 the battalion re-activated to provide security for the U.S. Mail.
 In March 1927, the Battalion deployed to help stabilize the government of Nicaragua against overthrow attempts by rebel forces.
-For the next six years, they aided the Nicaraguan government until peace was finally restored.
-1/5 was deactivated in January 1933.
-Shortly thereafter the battalion was re-activated in September 1934 in Quantico, Virginia and served in the Caribbean theatre until the outbreak of World War II.
+For the next six years, the Marines of 1/5 aided the Nicaraguan government until peace was restored.
+Although the battalion then deactivated in January 1933, it was quickly re-activated from September 1934 to March 1935 serve in the Caribbean theatre.

 World War II

-In November 1934, the 1st Battalion was reactivated for the fourth time, only to be deactivated in March 1935.
-Shortly before World War II in April 1940, 1st Battalion was again reactivated.
-The fighting in World War II found the Marines of 1st Battalion at Guadalcanal, New Guinea, Peleliu, and Okinawa.
-At Peleliu, the 1st Battalion assaulted the island alongside the rest of the 1st Marine Division under Major General William H. Rupertus, fighting primarily to secure the island’s airstrip and prevent interference with the Allied offensive in the Philippines.
-Landing at Orange Beach 1 and Orange Beach 2 on D-Day, September 15th, 1944, the 1st Battalion would gain notoriety for the total destruction of an attempted Japanese tank-infantry counterattack.
-This costly D-Day maneuver of Japanese tanks and a company-sized infantry element would be the sole instance of open Japanese maneuver during the months-long Battle of Peleliu.
-In April 1946, their mission accomplished, 1st Battalion was disbanded and most of the Pacific veterans returned to civilian life.
+The battalion was activated for a fifth time in April 1940 as the nation prepared for possible war.
+When it came, World War II found the Marines of Geronimo at Guadalcanal, New Guinea, Peleliu, and Okinawa.
+At Peleliu, the 1st Battalion assaulted the island alongside the rest of the 1st Marine Division, fighting primarily to secure the island’s airstrip and prevent interference with the Allied offensive in the Philippines.
+Landing at Orange Beach 1 and Orange Beach 2 on D-Day, September 15th, 1944, the 1st Battalion would gain notoriety for its total destruction of an attempted Japanese tank-infantry counterattack.
+This aggressive counter-attack of Japanese tanks and a company-sized infantry element would be the sole instance of open Japanese maneuver during the months-long Battle of Peleliu.
+In April 1946, their mission accomplished, 1st Battalion was disbanded and most of its Pacific veterans returned to civilian life.

 Korean War